 - Engagement of Fellows with host projects on-site or remotely: mid-June to mid-August 2022.

-What is the application process for host sites?
+What is the application process for host projects?

-Host sites need to fill out an application form which will be reviewed by the EDI team.
-See question (4) for characteristics of a competitive application and question (3) regarding expectations for the host sites during the fellowship program.
+Host projects need to fill out an application form which will be reviewed by the EDI team.
+A brief description of the Fellow’s project and logistical information is required.
+See below for characteristics of a competitive application and regarding requirements for the host projects during the fellowship program.

 What is EDI looking for in a good project proposal?

-- Clear outline of the fellow’s tasks aligning with one of three topics EDI is supporting:
+- Clear outline of the Fellow’s tasks aligning with one of two topics EDI is supporting:

-- Strong indication of the intent to develop a sustainable data publishing strategy with the help of the fellow and the EDI team, by identifying specific EDI data curation services that match the project’s needs.
+- Strong indication of the intent to develop a sustainable data publishing strategy with the help of the Fellow and the EDI team.

-What is EDI’s selection process for host sites?
+What is EDI’s selection process for host projects?

-The EDI team will review the applications and rank them by the quality of the application, the need for data publishing support as well as the potential impact on data publishing.
-See question (4) for what the criteria for a good application are.
+The EDI team will review the applications and rank them by the quality of the application and the need for data publishing support.

-What are EDI’s expectations as to the support of the host sites for the fellows during the fellowship program?
+What are EDI’s requirements for the host projects during the fellowship program?

 - Provide a welcoming and supportive work environment.

-- Providing room and board if the stite/station is located in a remote area.
+- In case of an on-site fellowship, providing room and board if the field station is located in a remote area.